zenml-io/zenml/docs/book/misc/best-practices.md

 ---
-description: Recommendations and Tips from the ZenML team.
+description: Best Practices, Recommendations, and Tips from the ZenML team.
 ---

-# Best Practices

 ## Recommended Repository Structure